CHEM 351 READING GUIDE

 The lecture topics covered in approximate order (subject to change) are shown below:

-Language of organic chemistry (what do all the arrows, words, diagrams mean etc.)
+Language of organic chemistry (what do all the arrows, words, diagrams mean and how do you use them)

 Bonding : ionic, covalent, polar covalent bonds, dipoles etc.